 Liquidation Authority.
 Title II of Dodd-Frank created an "Orderly Liquidation Authority" (OLA) to enable the Treasury Secretary to unwind failing financial companies by appointing the FDIC as a receiver.
 Opponents claim this provision allegedly violates the separation of powers and also violates the Due Process Clause and the constitutional requirement that bankruptcy laws must be uniform.
-Big Spring makes these claims but we similarly believe they are doomed to fail.
+We believe these claims would be doomed to fail if they were heard (again, at this point the court is not allowing them to go forward).
 The Dodd-Frank liquidation authority for holding companies and systemically important non-banks is clearly modeled after the FDIC's receivership authority for banks.
 Congress has long granted FDIC receivership powers over failed banks.
 These powers grant the FDIC exclusive executive authority to resolve a failed bank, including through repudiation of contracts.
 FDIC receivership powers have been well established since the 1930s, and we believe that Dodd-Frank Title II powers will clearly be recognized as a logical extension of these long-standing practices.